seyoungcho2/ComposeDynamicTheme/README.md

 <br><br>

 ## How to use DynamicThemeService
-DynamicThemeService is Singleton object which has following responsibilities
+DynamicThemeService is a singleton object which has following responsibilities
 - Register Themes
 - Get Registered Themes
 - Set Current Theme